yale-stc-developer-curriculum/TA-TechBootcampHomework/18-organization_class/README.md

-#Organizations
+#Part 1: Organization Class

-Your assignment is to create a class for Yale student organizations.
+Your assignment is to create an `Organization` class for Yale student organizations.

 ##Instance Variables